 - This job sounds like something I’d really like to do — is there a fit here?

-- Now that we’ve talked about my qualifications and the job, do you have any concerns about my being successful in this position?
+- Now that we’ve discussed my qualifications and the job, do you have any concerns about my success in this position?

 - What is the next step in this process?

 Exuding confidence and interest in the job are two of the most important assets you can possess!
-Go get the next interview!
+Get the next interview!